As someone passionate about embroidery, I would never want to remove embroidery from clothes.

 Stop the work, when you meet the stabilizer that will become visible as you remove the embroidery.
 Beyond that is just fabric.

 You may also want to keep the area with the embroidery taunt as you work.
-Use an embroidery hoop or a round surface or even your finger to keep the work tight and projected.You need the threads to be visible as you work.
+Use an embroidery hoop or a round surface or even your hand to keep the work tight and projected.You need the threads to be visible as you work.

 If you are thinking of removing embroidery (of course you are, why else are you reading this) practice your skills on a garment you do not mind losing.
 Do not use that good shirt to practice your cutting skills.
 Never say I didn’t warn you.